-Economics is generally not taught to children until well into their secondary education.
-As a result many children never pick up a books about economics in their lives, in spite of the central importance the subject enjoys in policy making, institution design and market regulation everywhere, at both a national and an international level.
-This state of affairs is not for lack of literature than can introduce younger children to the subject.
+Economics is generally not taught to kids until well into high school.
+As a result, many kids never pick up a books about economics in their lives, in spite of the central importance the subject enjoys in policymaking, institution design and market regulation everywhere, at both a national and an international level.
+This state of affairs is not for lack of books that can introduce younger children to the subject.

 Here experts recommend books to introduce young children to the subject.
-Yana van der Meulen Rodgers, professor of women’s and gender studies at Rutgers University, chooses two lists of five books with economic themes, introduced in accessible and entertaining ways.
-The first is for younger children from, 5-10 years and the second list is more suitable for 11-15 years.
+Yana van der Meulen Rodgers, an economist at Rutgers University, chooses two lists of five books with economic themes, introduced in accessible and entertaining ways.
+The first is economics books for younger kids from, 5-10 years and the second list is more suitable for 11-15 years.

 Great books can introduce kids to economics at a young age, says Rutgers University economics professor Yana van der Meulen Rodgers.
 Here she picks some lovely story books for 5-10 year olds and explains the key economic concepts they illustrate.